 The Temporary Disability Plan offers the financial protection of continuing part of your income on a short-term basis if you are sick or injured and are unable to work.

 If you are sick or injured and unable to work, the Temporary Disability Plan provides weekly income for up to 90 days from the date of your disability.
 Benefits may begin after you have been disabled and are unable to work for 14 consecutive days.
 The Board of Pensions partners with Lincoln Financial Group to administer these benefits.

 Definition of disability

 For purposes of the Temporary Disability Plan, being disabled means that you are unable to perform your regular work duties because you are sick or injured.
 Lincoln Financial must certify all disabilities.

-Generally, your temporary disability benefit is equal to 60 percent of your effective salary (up to $330,000 in 2023*); the benefit is paid weekly.
+Generally, your temporary disability benefit is equal to 60 percent of your effective salary (up to the IRS annual compensation limit); the benefit is paid weekly.
 Disability benefits are reduced by income sources such as state-mandated disability benefits and workers' compensation.

 These benefits may be available for up to the first 90 consecutive days of your disability.